secwexen/aapp-mart/docs/guides/development.md

 - New reporting formats
 - New orchestration strategies

-Each extension should be modular and documented to ensure compatibility with the rest of the framework.
+Each extension should be modular and documented to ensure compatibility with the rest of the system.

-## Security and Ethical Requirements

-- All development and testing must be performed in authorized environments.
-- Unauthorized use of the framework against real systems is strictly prohibited.
-- Vulnerabilities must be reported according to the project’s [SECURITY](/SECURITY.md) policy.
-- Ethical guidelines must be followed at all times.

-## Contribution Workflow

-To contribute to AAPP‑MART:

-1. Open an issue to discuss the proposed change.
-2. Create a feature branch.
-3. Implement the change with proper documentation.
-4. Add tests for the new functionality.
-5. Submit a pull request with a clear description.

-Pull requests are reviewed for code quality, security, and architectural consistency.